-Our climate and energy grantmaking is global, although the clean transportation focus is mainly on China, Mexico, Brazil, and the United States.
+Our climate and energy grantmaking is global, although the clean transportation focus is mainly on China, India, Europe, and the United States.
 Most of our investments are made through organizations like the ClimateWorks Foundation and the Energy Foundation that regrant funds, although in some instances we make direct grants to organizations.

 While our grants may be used to support public education, nonpartisan research and analysis, and permissible policy-related activities, the Hewlett Foundation does not earmark its funds for IRS-defined lobbying activities, which is prohibited by federal law.

 The western conservation grantmaking focuses on three areas: land, water and energy.
-Please read more about our strategy before submitting a letter of inquiry.
 We make grants to organizations that support efforts that protect and improve the ecological integrity of Western United States and Canada (except for Hawaii).

 We do not make grants to fund: